A Velocity-based Moving Mesh Virtual Element Method: The Moving Mesh Framework

 Once again we note that, when $\dot{\mu}^t(w) = 0$ is assumed, Equation \eqref{eq::ALEUpdateContinuous} is redundant and Equation \eqref{eq::Potential} is equivalent to a weak form of the PDE

 where $\nabla \times \velocity = \mathbf{0}$ has been assumed.
 In other words, the formulation recovers the Lagrangian flow field associated with the porous medium equation.

 Equations \eqref{eq::ALEUpdateContinuous} and \eqref{eq::VelocityReconstruction} can now be combined to give a system of ODEs which determine the evolution of the coordinate system and the monitor distribution.
 These can be discretized in time using an appropriate solver for first-order ODEs.
-Specifically, the forward Euler method is used in Section \ref{sec::Tests}.
+Specifically, the forward Euler method is used to perform the tests presented in Section~\ref{sec::Tests}.
+Higher-order explicit time-stepping schemes have been presented in \cite{MMFEMBC,MovingReview}, but they are not required here.

 We now proceed to describe how Problems \ref{prob::SolutionRecon}--\ref{prob::ALEUpdate} can be approximated in space on two-dimensional polygonal meshes using the virtual element method.